onfido/pyonfido/README.md

 # Usage

-Import the onfido.Api class, and create a new instance of it passing your api token as a parameter to the constructor:
+Import the `onfido.Api` class, and create a new instance of it passing your API token as a parameter to the constructor:

     from onfido import Api